Dangerously in Love 2: Reception

 "Dangerously in Love" received mostly positive reviews from music critics.
 Natalie Nichols of Los Angeles Times stated that the song is just one of many wailing ballads designed to demonstrate "the soulful bleating of Beyonce, the centerpiece of R&B star trio Destiny's Child."
 Sal Cinquemani of Slant Magazine gave a mixed review of the song, stating that it seemed a bit dated and that it was "a near-carbon copy of Survivor’s melodramatic 'Dangerously in Love' [that] is completely superfluous."
 While covering the 2004 reunion of Destiny's Child, Jet Magazine considered the song a major hit of Beyoncé's debut album.
 In an article from Teen Ink, the song was noted as one of the top "lush ballads" of the album.
 "Dangerously in Love" won in the category Best Female R&B Vocal Performance at the 46th Grammy Awards on February 8, 2004.
+In 2024, Rolling Stone named the record the 3rd best R&B song of the 21st century.

 Beyoncé's version charted on a few Billboard component charts, despite not officially being released as a single.
 "Dangerously in Love" made its first chart appearance on the US Hot R&B/Hip-Hop Songs chart at number 73 on July 3, 2004.
 For the following seven weeks, the song kept on charting in the lower positions of the chart, until it was titled as the greatest gainer on the chart issue dated August 21, 2004, ascending 28 places from number 71 to number 43.
 Its entry on the US Radio Songs chart at number 75, prompted its debut on the US Billboard Hot 100 issue dated September 18, 2004 at number 76.
 "Dangerously in Love 2" was propelled to number 60 on the Hot 100 chart the following week as it made the largest chart move on the Radio Songs chart by ascending to number 59.
 The song peaked at number 17 on the US Hot R&B/Hip-Hop Songs chart on September 25, 2004, and at number 57 US Billboard Hot 100 on October 2, 2004.
 On June 14, 2006, the song was certified gold by the Recording Industry Association of America (2006) for sales of over 500,000 ringtones.
 As at October 6, 2010, "Dangerously in Love 2" had sold around 130,000 digital downloads in the United States.